EdinUser/YouTubeLocalHistory/README.md

 These stats are calculated and stored locally only.
 On first upgrade, they are seeded from your existing history when possible.

-### Migration from IndexedDB
+### Hybrid Storage Migration

-If you're updating from a previous version that used IndexedDB, the extension will automatically migrate your existing data to the new storage system on first run.
+The extension automatically migrates from legacy storage to the new hybrid system on first run.
 The migration process:

-1. Reads all existing data from IndexedDB
-2. Transfers it to the new storage system
-3. Marks the migration as complete to avoid re-migration
+1. **Verified migration**: Each batch is written to IndexedDB and verified before cleanup
+2. **Fail-safe**: Local data is never deleted until IndexedDB archival is confirmed
+3. **Resumable**: Migration continues from last successful batch if interrupted
+4. **Stats rebuild**: Analytics statistics are recalculated from migrated data
+5. **Graceful fallback**: Extension continues working during migration process

 ### Data Structure